Your cart

 7. Final Thought

-As soon as you notice that you have a mat burn, clean it with wipes and check the affected area.
+After having the mat burn, immediately clean it with wipes and check the affected area.
 Mat burn is a minor thing while training Jiu Jitsu but they are annoying to treat.
-However, to avoid mat burns take care of your skin during and after practice.
+However, to avoid mat burns, take care of your skin during and after practice.
 Prioritize personal and mat hygiene.
 Consult with your physician if the wounds are spreading.